-A railroad retirement annuity is a single payment comprised of one or more of the following components, depending on the annuitant’s age, the type of annuity being paid, and eligibility requirements: a Social Security Equivalent Benefit (SSEB) portion of tier I, a Non-Social Security Equivalent Benefit (NSSEB) portion of tier I, a tier II benefit, a vested dual benefit, and a supplemental annuity.
+A railroad retirement annuity is a single payment comprised of one or more of the following components, depending on the annuitant’s age, the type of annuity being paid, and eligibility requirements: a Social Security Equivalent Benefit (SSEB) portion of tier I, a Non-Social Security Equivalent Benefit (NSSEB) portion of tier I, a tier II benefit, and a supplemental annuity.

 In most cases, part of a railroad retirement annuity is treated like a social security benefit for Federal income tax purposes, while other parts of the annuity are treated like private pensions for tax purposes.
 Consequently, most annuitants who are U.S. citizens or residents are sent two tax statements from the Railroad Retirement Board (RRB) each January, even though they receive only a single annuity payment each month.
 While non–resident aliens also receive a single monthly annuity payment from the RRB, they are only sent one tax statement from the RRB.

 2. What information is shown on the railroad retirement tax statements sent to annuitants in January?

-One statement, Form RRB-1099 for U.S. citizens or residents (or Form RRB-1042S for nonresident aliens), shows the SSEB portion of tier I or special minimum guaranty payments made during the tax year, the amount of any such benefits that an annuitant may have repaid to the RRB during the tax year, and the net amount of these payments after subtracting the repaid amount.
+One tax statement, Form RRB-1099 (only sent to U.S. citizens or residents), shows the SSEB portion of tier I or special minimum guaranty payments made during the tax year, the amount of any such benefits that an annuitant may have repaid to the RRB during the tax year, and the net amount of these payments after subtracting the repaid amount.
 The amount of any offset for workers' compensation and the amount of Federal income tax withheld from these payments are also shown.

-The other statement, Form RRB-1099-R (for both U.S. citizens and nonresident aliens), shows the NSSEB portion of tier I, tier II, vested dual benefit, and supplemental annuity paid to the annuitant during the tax year, and may show an employee contribution amount.
+The other tax statement, Form RRB-1099-R (also only sent to U.S. citizens or residents), shows the NSSEB portion of tier I, tier II, and supplemental annuity paid to the annuitant during the tax year, and may show an employee contribution amount.
 The NSSEB portion of tier I along with tier II are considered contributory pension amounts and are shown as a single combined amount in the Contributory Amount Paid box (Item 4) on the statement.
-The vested dual benefit and supplemental annuity are considered noncontributory pension amounts and are shown as separate items on the statement.
+The supplemental annuity is considered a noncontributory pension amount and is shown as a separate item on the statement.

 3. Can annuitants request Federal income tax withholding from their benefit payments?

-Yes, annuitants may request that Federal income tax be withheld from their annuity payments.
+Yes.
+Annuitants may request that Federal income tax be withheld from their annuity payments.
 To add or change Federal income taxes withheld from SSEB payments, an annuitant must complete Internal Revenue Service (IRS) Form W-4V, Voluntary Withholding Request, and send it to the RRB.
 To add or change the amount of Federal taxes withheld from NSSEB payments, annuitants must file Form RRB W-4P, Withholding Certificate for Railroad Retirement Payments, (available at the RRB’s website, RRB.gov) and send it to the RRB.
 If an annuitant does not file a Form RRB W-4P with the RRB and the taxable annuity components exceed the IRS minimum mandatory withholding amount, taxes will automatically be withheld as if the annuitant were married and claiming three allowances.
 Railroad retirement benefits are not taxable by any state, so state tax withholding from railroad retirement payments is not possible.
-Annuitants that wish to add or change Federal tax withholding from their annuity payments may contact the RRB for assistance.
+Annuitants that wish to add or change Federal tax withholding from their annuity payments may contact an RRB field office for assistance.
 While the RRB may provide the necessary forms for withholding, it is the annuitant’s responsibility to determine how much Federal income tax withholding is needed.
 Annuitants are encouraged to discuss the amount of withholding needed with a tax advisor or the IRS.

 4. Which railroad retirement benefits are treated like social security benefits for Federal income tax purposes?

-The SSEB portion of tier I (the part of a railroad retirement annuity equivalent to a social security benefit based on comparable earnings and included on Form RRB-1099) must be reported on an individual’s Federal income tax return, and is treated for tax purposes the same way as a social security benefit.
+The SSEB portion of tier I - the part of a railroad retirement annuity equivalent to a social security benefit based on comparable earnings and included on Form RRB-1099 (or Form RRB-1042S for nonresident aliens) - must be reported on an individual’s Federal income tax return, and is treated for tax purposes the same way as a social security benefit.
 The amount of these benefits that may be subject to Federal income tax, if any, depends on the beneficiary's income.
 (To determine if any amount of the SSEB portion is taxable, please refer to IRS publication 915, Social Security and Equivalent Railroad Retirement Benefits.)
 If part of the SSEB is taxable, how much is taxable depends on the total amount of a beneficiary’s benefits and other income.
 Usually, the higher that total amount, the greater the taxable part of a beneficiary’s benefit.

 5. Which railroad retirement benefits are treated like private pensions for Federal income tax purposes?

-The NSSEB portion of tier I, tier II benefits, vested dual benefits, and supplemental annuities - which are included on Form RRB-1099-R (or Form RRB-1042S for nonresident aliens) - are all treated like private pensions for Federal income tax purposes.
+The NSSEB portion of tier I, tier II benefits, and supplemental annuities - which are included on Form RRB-1099-R (or Form RRB-1042S for nonresident aliens) - are all treated like private pensions for Federal income tax purposes.
 In some cases, primarily those in which early retirement benefits are payable to retired employees and spouses between ages 60 and 62, some occupational disability benefits, and other categories of unique RRB entitlements, the entire annuity may be treated like a private pension.
 This is because social security benefits based on age and service are not payable before age 62, social security disability benefit entitlement requires total disability, and the Social Security Administration does not pay some categories of beneficiaries paid by the RRB.

 6. How are 60/30 annuity payments taxed?

-- 60/30 annuity payments before the employee or spouse is age 62: All benefits paid to an employee before age 62 are considered NSSEB and are fully taxable and reported on Form RRB-1099-R. This includes all tier I and tier II benefits and any supplemental annuity that might be payable.
-Spouse benefits are also fully taxable and reported on Form RRB-1099-R until both the employee and spouse are age 62.
+- 60/30 annuity payments before the employee or spouse is age 62: All benefits paid to an employee before age 62 are considered NSSEB and are fully taxable and reported on Form RRB-1099-R (or Form RRB-1042S for nonresident aliens).
+This includes all tier I and tier II benefits and any supplemental annuity that might be payable.
+Spouse benefits are also fully taxable and reported on Form RRB-1099-R (or Form RRB-1042S for nonresident aliens) until both the employee and spouse are age 62.

 - 60/30 annuity payments after the employee is age 62: Once the employee turns age 62, part of the tier I benefit is still considered NSSEB, but some is now considered SSEB because equivalent social security benefits are payable at age 62.
-Since these equivalent social security benefits paid at age 62 would be reduced for early retirement, while 60/30 benefits are not reduced, the RRB computes the portion of the tier I benefit comparable to that payable under social security, and reports the SSEB amount on Form RRB-1099.
+Since these equivalent social security benefits paid at age 62 would be reduced for early retirement, while 60/30 benefits are not reduced, the RRB computes the portion of the tier I benefit comparable to that payable under social security, and reports the SSEB amount on Form RRB-1099 (or Form RRB-1042S for nonresident aliens).
 The SSEB portion of spouse benefits is calculated the same way, except the employee and spouse must both be at least 62 for spouse benefits to be considered SSEB.